A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

-In view of (\ref{eq:dfdfdfnmnmakfsdfk}) and (\ref{eq:rerwe121212wd56}), the above method could have been constructed based on the standard wavelet theory, without the need of the wavelet-Plancherel heavy machinary.
-Moreover, this method doesn't give a significant, if any, improvement over the $O(N^2\log(N))$ complexity of the naive method.
+In view of (\ref{eq:dfdfdfnmnmakfsdfk}) and (\ref{eq:rerwe121212wd56}), the above method could have been constructed based on the standard wavelet theory, without the need of the wavelet-Plancherel heavy machinery.
+Moreover, this method does not give a significant, if any, improvement over the $O(N^2\log(N))$ complexity of the naive method.